-3.2 Scalable Point Indexing on GPUs using Batched Processing
+3.2 Flexible Point Indexing on GPUs using Batched Processing

-As reported in (Zhang et al 2014), the Flatly Structured Grid-file (FSG) approach is much simpler than the Multi-Level Quadrant (MLQ) based approach for point indexing from both a design and implementation perspective.
-The load balancing guarantee of the MLQ approach is not instrumental for large scale data to achieve good performance when the number of (point quadrants, polygon) pairs after spatial filtering is much larger than the number of processing units.
-The multi-core CPU implementation (using 8 Intel Xeon E5405 CPU cores) of the FSG approach actually has achieved much better performance than the MLQ approach on GPUs (using Nvidia Quadro 6000) despite that the GPU can achieve a much higher sorting rate which is a key to the performance of both MLQ and FSG implementations.
+As reported in [9], the Flatly Structured Grid-file (FSG) approach is much simpler than the Multi-Level Quadrant (MLQ) based approach for point indexing from both design and implementation perspectives.
+The load balancing guarantee of the MLQ approach is not instrumental for large scale data to achieve good performance when the number of (point quadrants, polygon) pairs after spatial filtering is much larger than the number of parallel processing units.
+The multi-core CPU implementation (using 8 Intel Xeon E5405 CPU cores) of the FSG approach actually has achieved much better performance than the MLO approach on GPUs (using Nvidia Quadro 6000) despite that the GPU can achieve a much higher sorting rate which is a key to the performance of both MLQ and FSG implementations.
 The results suggest that the FSG approach is superior to the MLQ approach for spatially joining large scale datasets.
 Therefore, the FSG approach is adopted in this study for point indexing.
 While it is interesting to implement the FSG approach on GPUs, it has a much larger memory footprint which limits the number of species occurrence point records to about 100 million when each record has a length of 12 bytes, i.e., 4-byte float for x/y coordinate and 4 byte integer for taxon identifier.
-This is also the reason that we were forced to index 170 million taxi trip records on multi-core CPUs as reported in (Zhang et al 2014).
-The scalability issue of the existing point indexing technique has motivated us to develop a more scalable parallel design for the FSG approach on GPUs.
-Since the total data volume of the longitude/latitude coordinates is about 4.2 GB for the 375 million point data records which is well below the CPU memory capacity of a reasonably up-to-date workstation, we assume CPU has sufficient memory to hold the raw point data and intermediate results.
+This is also the reason that we were forced to index 170 million taxi trip records on multi-core CPUs as reported in [9].
+The scalability issue of the existing point indexing technique has motivated us to develop a more flexible parallel design for the FSG approach on GPUs.

-Given a point dataset with N records with each record includes a longitude and latitude pair (optionally with some other attributes such as taxon identifier in the GBIF dataset), the dataset is stored as an array of records in a CPU memory block which is mapped by GPU through the UVA mechanism (Kirk and Hsu 2012).
-Both the CPU and the GPU in a computing node can access the memory block, not only for point indexing but also for point-in-polygon test in spatial refinement.
+Given a point dataset with N records where each record includes a longitude and latitude pair (optionally with some other attributes such as taxon identifier in the GBIF dataset), the dataset is stored as an array of records in a CPU memory block which is mapped by a GPU device through the UVA mechanism [8].
+Both the CPU and the GPU in a computing node can access the memory block, not only for point indexing but also for point-inpolygon test in spatial refinement.
 When GPUs access the mapped memory in CPUs, as illustrated at the top of Fig. 1, they are required to transfer data in small units from the mapped memory in CPUs to their processors that need the data through a PCI-E bus dynamically.
 This is quite different from the conventional way that transfers data from CPUs to GPUs in large chunks before they are processed by GPUs.
 Clearly the flexibility of being able to utilize larger CPU memory is at the cost of lower efficiency in data transfer, in a way very similar to virtual memory in traditional CPU computing and buffer management in relational database systems.